This article tells you about Vick Strizheus and his past.

-What I've learned from Vick is that what matters is what you learn and how are you applying that to reach your life goals... fulfilling your why...
-Developing your deeper purpose to get to where you're going.
+What I've learned from Vick is that what matters is what you learn and how are you applying what you learn to reach your life goals or your next step in life.

 ...
-Determining who you are, what your business represents and who you are serving in the process?
+Determining who you are, what your business represents and whom you are serving in the process.

 Focusing on anything else is a waste of time.